 The C7.1 paper is assessed by the Physics department.
-This paper is known as C6 Theoretical Physics in the Physics department.
-Candidates are advised to consult the Physics website for a copy of the Physics formula sheet available to candidates in this examination.
-This course is assessed by an examination of 3 hours duration.
-There are 8 questions on the examination paper each worth 25 marks, and the rubric states "You should submit answers to four questions".
+This paper is known as C6 Theoretical Physics in

+"You should submit answers to four questions".

-Statistics Papers: SC1-SC2, SC4-SC5, SC6-SC7, and SC9
+Statistics Papers: SC1-SC11

 These courses are single units.
 Each is examined by a one hour and 45-minute paper, with three questions.
 The rubric states that "You may submit answers to as many questions as you wish but only the best two will count for the total mark".